 But Food Not Lawns doesn't begin and end in the seed bed.
 This joyful permaculture lifestyle manual inspires readers to apply the principles of the paradise garden—simplicity, resourcefulness, creativity, mindfulness, and community—to all aspects of life.
 Plant "guerilla gardens" in barren intersections and medians; organize community meals; start a street theater troupe or host a local art swap; free your kitchen from refrigeration and enjoy truly fresh, nourishing foods from your own plot of land; work with children to create garden play spaces.

 Flores cares passionately about the damaged state of our environment and the ills of our throwaway society.
 In Food Not Lawns, she shows us how to reclaim the earth one garden at a time.

 By Patrick Whitefield

-Permaculture started out in the 1970s as a sustainable alternative to modern agriculture, taking its inspiration from natural ecosystems.
-It has always placed an emphasis on gardening, but since then it has expanded to include many other aspects, from community design to energy use.
-It can be seen as an overall framework that puts a diversity of green ideas into perspective.
-Its aims are low work, high output, and genuine sustainability.
+Permaculture started in the 1970s as a sustainable alternative to modern industrial agriculture, taking its inspiration from natural ecosystems.
+It placed an emphasis on gardening but since then, expanding on its principles, it now includes many other aspects, from building and community design to energy use.
+It is an interconnecting framework which links a diversity of green ideas.
+Its aims are a low input, high output efficient use of resources – and genuine sustainability.

 Limits to Growth - The 30-Year Update (Book & CD-ROM Bundle)